DDuunk/Phidippides/simulator/README.md

     - '^' cones
     - '@' car

+Tips:
-Tip: - If you want to change the objects visualisation or the dimensions of the tracks, you can do so in the visualisation.py
+- If you want to change the objects visualisation or the dimensions of the tracks, you can do so in the visualisation.py
 - You can also add your own simulation in the startSimulator.py by creating a new python module and adding the module as an answer to the answersList